sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 - In the OT (Old Covenant), the seed of Abraham was known as the wife.
 In the NT (New Covenant), the seed of Abraham is know as the bride.
 Note that the New Covenant is not yet fully realized.

-- The physical difference and separation between Israel and the Nations was really meant to symbolize a bigger purpose taking place in Christ

 Paul specifically calls out those he is ministering to in Corinthians as a "bride": 2 Cor 11:2

 	[2Co 11:2 NKJV] 2 For I am jealous for you with godly jealousy.
 For I have betrothed you to one husband, that I may present [you as] a chaste virgin to Christ.